Terms and Conditions for Exhibition and Participation in COSMETICA Trade Shows + Professional Day

 § 12 Stand Construction, Maintenance and Cleaning, Stand Dismantlement, Duty of Care toward Third Parties

 (1) The organizer shall be responsible for allocating the stand space by placing marks and numbers on the floor.
-The organizer shall not provide any walls or other structures for the COSMETICAs and GUT zu FUSS.
+The organizer shall not provide any walls or other structures for the COSMETICAs.
 The exhibitor must complete the stand within the allotted period of time.
 If construction of the stand has not commenced by 6:00 p.m. on the day before the event, the organizer can otherwise dispose of the stand space (see also § 6 (4) b) and § 6 (4) k).
 The exhibitor shall have no claim to damages in this regard.

 The exhibitor must bear any costs incurred by the organizer in otherwise disposing of the stand space.